Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

-# An introduction to ipnsort
+# ipnsort: an efficient, generic and robust unstable sort implementation.

 # Work in progress please do not publish!

-Author: Lukas Bergdoll @Voultapher
+Authors: Lukas Bergdoll @Voultapher and Orson Peters @orlp
 Date: TODO (YYYY-MM-DD)

-This is an introduction and overview of an efficient, generic and robust unstable sort implementation called ipnsort (instruction-parallel-network sort) by Lukas Bergdoll [source code](https://github.com/Voultapher/sort-research-rs/tree/main/ipnsort).
+This document explains and verifies the design goals for an efficient, generic and robust unstable sort implementation called ipnsort by Lukas Bergdoll and Orson Peters ([source code](https://github.com/Voultapher/sort-research-rs/tree/ipnsort-writeup/ipnsort)).

 TL;DR: ipnsort improves upon `slice::sort_unstable` in a variety of ways.

 ---

-Bias disclosure.
-The author of this analysis is the author of ipnsort.
+Bias disclosure: the authors of this analysis are the authors of ipnsort.

 ## Design goals